 Massachusetts’s COVID state of emergency lifted on June 15, 2021, marking the end of most of the state’s pandemic-related mandates.
 For a month or so, it almost felt like things were getting back to some sort of normal.
 But cases are on the rise again, thanks to the delta variant; too many restaurants are not getting federal relief funds they were promised; labor shortages continue; and many restaurants are rolling back to stricter masking and distancing (some are even requiring proof of vaccination.)

-It’s not the carefree summer for which everyone was hoping.
-Despite the challenges and uncertain months ahead, though, new restaurants keep managing to open.
+It wasn’t the carefree summer for which everyone was hoping.
+Despite the challenges and uncertain months ahead, though, many new restaurants managed to open.
 Here’s the rundown on new arrivals to the Boston area in summer 2021, serving everything from northern Italian cuisine to vegan pizza to lobster Rockefeller to fast-casual burgers to Flamin’ Hot Cheeto mac and cheese.
 And don’t forget seafood towers — so many seafood towers.

 Health experts consider dining out to be a high-risk activity for the unvaccinated; the latest data about the delta variant indicates that it may pose a low-to-moderate risk for the vaccinated, especially in areas with substantial transmission.
 The latest CDC guidance is here; find a COVID-19 vaccination site here.